mcdowellm/souhackathon2023/README.md

 Welcome to Shakespearean MadLibs!

-For this project, you will need to create an API key for openai and then run a 'main.py.'
+For this project, you will need to create an API key for openai and then run 'main.py'!